Why Physicians Are Adding PRP to Sports Medicine Practices: A Platelet-Rich Plasma Preparation Guide

 To summarize:

-• PRP supports biologic preparation workflows
+• PRP supports biologic treatment strategies

 Next Steps

-If you are considering adding PRP to your practice:
+If you are considering adding PRP:

 • review current research

-• evaluate PRP preparation systems
+• evaluate available systems

 • pursue appropriate training